KDesp73/Chess-Library/Documentation.md

 - `quantityOfPiece(type, color)`: Returns the quantity of pieces with the specified type and color.
 - `copyBoard(src, dest)`: Copies the contents of the source board to the destination board.
 - `copyMove(src, dest)`: Copies the contents of the source move to the destination move.
+- `swapMoveFor`: Swaps the color of the player who is about to make a move

 ### Constructors